Pakistan Appeal

 Humanitarian needs

 Pakistan also grapples with severe food insecurity and persistently high global acute malnutrition rates.
 Approximately 16 per cent of the population is food insecure and lacks access to essential services, including health care and nutrition, further exacerbating nutritional challenges.
-Limited fiscal space in the government's budget further complicates the situation, and a surge in inflation rates that peaked in May 2023 at 38 per cent had lead to reduced purchasing power for many.
-Most of the vulnerable populations are concentrated in Balochistan, Khyber Pakhtunkhwa and Sindh Provinces.
-Food insecurity and malnutrition have long-term consequences on the health and well-being of the population.
 Children, in particular, are extremely vulnerable to the effects of malnutrition, which can result in stunted growth, developmental issues and a weakened immune system.
 Pakistan's global acute malnutrition rate stands at 17.7 per cent, which exceeds the emergency threshold.
-The severe wasting rate is 6 per cent.
-If urgent action is not taken to address this protracted nutrition emergency, the under-five mortality rate will rise.
+The severe wasting rate is 6 per cent, and notably higher in children aged 6–59 months.
+The nutrition of women and girls is of particular concern because high rates of malnutrition put them at risk and also negatively affect birth outcomes.
+If urgent action is not taken to address this protracted nutrition emergency, the under-five mortality rate could rise.

-The presence and prolonged stay of Afghan populations, which have been in Pakistan for more than four decades, adds an additional load to an already overburdened system.
-Pakistan currently hosts approximately 3.7 million Afghans (49 per cent children), providing them with access to essential services.
-Afghans are mostly concentrated in Balochistan and Khyber Pakhtunkhwa Provinces, which are also home to high levels of multidimensional poverty.
-The implementation of the Illegal Foreigners Repatriation Plan is expected to lead to further displacement and an outflow of Afghans, which will intensify the humanitarian challenges.
+The presence and prolonged stay of Afghan populations, who have been in Pakistan for more than four decades, adds an additional load to an already overburdened system.
+Pakistan currently hosts around 3 million Afghans (49 per cent of them children), and provides them with access to essential services.
+Afghans are mostly concentrated in Balochistan and Khyber Pakhtunkhwa provinces, provinces where there are high levels of multidimensional poverty – further depending the inequities Afghans experience.
+The continued uncertainty around government efforts to repatriate undocumented Afghans, and potentially Afghans of other legal status, have created increased uncertainty among Afghan populations.
+Afghan women and girls are especially vulnerable under these conditions.

 UNICEF's strategy